sophluo/SL-Final-Year-Project-2026/.ipynb_checkpoints/README-checkpoint.md

 There is also a .csv `MDS_atom1_2016_summer_with_no_no2_oh_ho2_full_js.csv`, which contains data for the construction of the box model.

 **How to run the code**
 Please run all cells of the notebook in order to view the results.
-The first part of the box model notebooks is performing the appropriate calculations using rate constants and concentrations of various atmospheric species to find a steady-state approximation of $[OH]$; this is then followed by the plots used in the report, that visualise the results and compare with the ATom-1 measurement of $[OH]$.
+The first part of the box model notebooks is performing the appropriate calculations using rate constants and concentrations of various atmospheric species to find a steady-state approximation of $[OH]$; this is then followed by plots to visualise the results and compare with the ATom-1 measurement of $[OH]$.